 How to switch energy provider

-Once you spot a better deal, call your current supplier and let it know.
-Providers want your custom, so it might offer you a better deal in return for your loyalty.
+- Speak to your current provider and tell it about the best energy prices you have found elsewhere.
+Providers want your custom, so it's possible they will offer you a better deal in return for your loyalty.